Channelislanders/web_application/README.md

-# Web Application for Channel Island variable observations
+# Web Application for Channel Islands variable observations
 Repository housing the code needed for the interactive web application.

 Getting started